Utah Solar Panel Cost & Incentives

 Does Utah still have net metering?

 Traditional 1:1 net metering ended for new Rocky Mountain Power customers around 2020.
-New installations receive export credits at a reduced rate (roughly $0.04–$0.06/kWh), significantly below the retail rate.
+New installations receive export credits at a reduced rate (roughly $0.04 to $0.06/kWh), well below the retail rate.
 Existing net metering customers are grandfathered for a set period.
-This change substantially affects solar ROI for new installations.
+The change substantially affects solar ROI for new installations.

 What is the Utah state solar tax credit in 2026?

-The Utah residential solar tax credit has been reduced to $400 — a significant decrease from previous levels.
-Combined with the expired federal ITC (December 2025), upfront incentives are limited.
-Solar system value is exempt from property tax, which provides ongoing savings.
+Utah's residential solar tax credit is a flat $400, well below previous levels.
+Combined with the expired federal ITC, upfront incentives are limited.
+Solar system value is exempt from property tax in Utah, which provides ongoing savings even if it isn't large in any single year.

 Is solar still worth it in Utah with the reduced net billing rate?

 It depends on your usage pattern.
 Homeowners who can self-consume most of their solar generation (rather than exporting to the grid) still see reasonable returns.
 Adding battery storage improves the economics by storing daytime solar for evening use.
-Payback periods are typically 12–17 years without batteries.
+Payback periods are typically 12 to 17 years without batteries.

 Should I add a battery to solar in Utah?

-Battery storage is increasingly recommended in Utah because of the gap between the net billing export rate ($0.04–$0.06/kWh) and the retail rate you pay ($0.10–$0.12/kWh).
+It's increasingly worth considering because of the gap between the net billing export rate ($0.04 to $0.06/kWh) and the retail rate you pay ($0.10 to $0.12/kWh).
 A battery stores excess solar for evening use instead of exporting it cheaply.
-The added cost ($10,000–$15,000) extends total payback but improves long-term economics.
+The added $10,000 to $15,000 cost extends total payback but improves long-term economics.

 How much does solar cost in Utah?